Comparing Lavoro (LVRO) & Its Rivals

-Lavoro (NASDAQ:LVRO – Get Free Report) is one of 28 publicly-traded companies in the “Miscellaneous retail” industry, but how does it contrast to its peers?
-We will compare Lavoro to similar companies based on the strength of its institutional ownership, risk, profitability, dividends, analyst recommendations, valuation and earnings.
+Lavoro (NASDAQ:LVRO – Get Free Report) is one of 28 public companies in the “Miscellaneous retail” industry, but how does it compare to its rivals?
+We will compare Lavoro to similar companies based on the strength of its valuation, profitability, dividends, analyst recommendations, risk, institutional ownership and earnings.

-This is a breakdown of recent ratings and target prices for Lavoro and its peers, as reported by MarketBeat.
+This is a summary of current recommendations for Lavoro and its rivals, as provided by MarketBeat.

 |Sell Ratings